rv warranty

 There are two main types of rigs, and from there you’ll find almost countless makes, models, and floorplans.
 First, you have motorized RVs, or motorhomes, which have engines and don’t require a vehicle or truck to tow.
 Motorized RVs are great if you don’t have or want an extra vehicle.
 Think of this rig as a two in one!
 Experienced RVers have often mentioned that motorized RVs are easier to maneuver for newbies, and not having another vehicle to tow is one less thing to consider while traveling.
 There are four types of motorized rigs: Class A, Class B, Class C, and campervans.
 We’ll discuss these in-depth later on.

-Towable RVs: these types of rigs, on the other hand, require a tow vehicle.
+These types of rigs require a tow vehicle.
 This simply means you’ll need a car or truck to haul the rig from one place to the other.
 Depending on the type of towable you have, your car will need to be compatible in order to haul the size and weight of your home-on-wheels.
 There are five types of towable RVs to choose from: fifth-wheel, travel trailer, toy hauler, truck campers, and pop-up campers.
 Towable RVs might be your choice if you want a car to run several errands in, go off-roading, visit remote places, or get someplace faster.
 Having a vehicle is more convenient and practical for some travelers.
 Also, towable rigs are often less expensive than motorized ones, making them a great affordable option for many families.
 On top of a lower MSRP, towable rigs don’t have motors, which means there is no engine, and no engine to service or potentially breakdown.
 That said, towable and motorized RVs alike contain a wealth of appliances and mechanized components, all of which are bound to fail–that’s why having a warranty on your rig is so important!
 An Extended Warranty will save you big in repair bills over its lifetime.

 Class A Motorhomes: